-For more information on the Raspberry Pi, see the product page.
+For more information, see the I²C Long Distance Differential Extender product page.

-For more information about the new Pololu 4-Channel RC Servo Multiplexer, see the product page.
+For more information, see the A4990 carrier product page.

-Get a FREE copy of Elektor magazine’s November issue with your order while supplies last.
-To get your free issue, enter the coupon code ELEKTOR1113 into your shopping cart.
-The magazine will add 6 ounces to the package weight when calculating your shipping options.
+Get a FREE copy of Elektor magazine’s December issue with your order while supplies last.
+To get your free issue, enter the coupon code ELEKTOR1213 into your shopping cart.
+The magazine will add 5 ounces to the package weight when calculating your shipping options.

 For other issues and more information, see our Free Elektor Magazine Offers page.
 All issues are now available for shipping worldwide!